paltalabs/instance-persistent-dos-soroban/README.md

 And voilà!!!
 The contract fails endeed when after one vector reaches a total amount of 1636 pushes.
 You can see the complete error message in [error-persistent-vector-heavy.md](error-persistent-vector-heavy.md)

+**Costs simulations:** From [cost-persistent-vector-heavy.md](cost-persistent-vector-heavy.md) we can see that increasing the amount of storage used by persistent storage DO NOT increases the cost of reading a "non related function"!
+This s great!
+However, as expected, increasing the size of the vector makes that calling a function that interacts with this vector to increase in cost.
+See the result doc!!!

 # Situation 4: DoS free: Use a Variable DataKey
 In this situation, we avoid the usage of a vector.
 Instead we'll use a variable DataKey, that will receive a number as an argument.
 So you can do the same calls, but every time, the Address gets stored in a different persistent storage slot.
 And the contract do not have a limit of amounts of different persistent storage to store.